What Is a Good Entry Level Salary?

 How might a new hire negotiate a higher-paid entry level salary?
 Well, having a well-researched entry level salary forecast in mind is one place to start.

-Of course, it’s not likely that early-career hire can simply negotiate up to a data scientist’s $95,000 salary if that’s not the norm for the role or location they’ve applied for.
+Of course, it’s not likely that an early-career new hire can simply negotiate up to an experienced data scientist’s $95,000 salary if that’s not the norm for the role or location they’ve applied for.
 But, it’s still possible to make the case to hiring managers for why a higher rate is merited.
+When preparing to negotiate, remember to:

-When making this case, it could be helpful to give concrete examples of how a worker’s current skills might benefit the company.
+When asking for a higher starting salary, it could be helpful to give concrete examples of how your current skills might benefit the company.
 In these conversations, it may be possible to push an offer up a few percentage points (especially when the skills required are in high demand).

-On top of baseline salary, it’s also possible in some roles and industries to negotiate for other valuable forms of compensation—such as, fitness stipends, work-from-home time, funding for continued education, and more.
+On top of baseline salary, it’s also possible in some roles and industries to negotiate for other valuable forms of compensation — such as fitness stipends, work-from-home time, funding for continued education, and more.

 In an already uncomfortable situation, some candidates may stumble or misspeak if they don’t know how to justify what they’re asking for.